What is a Spiritual Retreat & Why Should You Take One

 - Decide how much contact you want with the outside world during your retreat.
 I suggest that less is better.
-Disconnect your router, put your phone on silent, let your friends and family know you will be available only for emergencies during that time.
+Disconnect your router, log out of all social media accounts (on all your devices), put your phone on silent, let your friends and family know you will be available only for emergencies during that time.
 Let all calls go to voicemail and set a time each day to glance at them, only respond if it is an actual emergency.

 - Check that schedule, do you have bills due during your retreat time?
 Set them up on an automatic payment, or send the check ahead if you can.
 Pretend you’ll be out of the country for your retreat, what would you need to do before you leave?
 Do it even though you’ll be at home.